 Frontline workers, as defined by the CDC, and their families — as well as Oregonians 16+ with underlying health conditions — are eligible for the COVID-19 vaccine beginning April 5.
 This has raised several questions among OBI members, who are left wondering if their employees count as “frontline” or not.
 Here is a four-point test…

-UPDATED: March 22, 2021 The Oregon Health Authority today released a comprehensive “employer toolkit” designed to help you communicate important information about vaccines to your workers, and to give them information about locations and appointments as they become eligible in the next few weeks.
-With the governor’s new, accelerated vaccination timeline, hundreds of thousands of…
+UPDATED: April 19, 2021 The Oregon Health Authority has released a comprehensive “employer toolkit” designed to help you communicate important information about vaccines to your workers, and to give them information about locations and appointments now that all Oregonians 16 and older are eligible for the vaccine.
+For employers, there are a few immediate steps…

 Gov. Brown announced today that she is accelerating the timeline for vaccine distribution in Oregon, moving earlier-defined priority groups sooner on the timeline and clarifying that all Oregonians 16 and older will be eligible to receive shots by May 1.
 The new timeline is as follows: March 22: Migrant and seasonal farmworkers in counties where they are already…

 Late yesterday, the Oregon Department of Revenue announced that the deadline for individual returns for tax year 2020 would be extended to May 17, 2021.
 The previous deadline was April 15.
 The announcement comes as the Internal Revenue Service (IRS) announced an extension for federal returns to the same date, May 17.
 Individual taxpayers do…

 OBI joined more than 40 other organizations to successfully oppose the -1 amendment to HB 2457, a concept that would require forgiven PPP loan amounts be added back as “taxable income” for Oregon businesses that used the program exactly the way it was intended.